 Happy Fall Y'all!
-I have a fun wine cork pumpkin project to share with you today.
+I have a fun wine cork craft / pumpkin project to share with you today that is so much fun.
 It turned out even cuter than I imagined.
-Gather up your supplies and let's get started!
+Gather up lots of wine corks and let's get started!

 Steps for making your wine cork pumpkin:

 This post contains affiliate links which means should you make a purchase after clicking through one of my links I might make a commission at no additional cost to you.
 See me full disclosure policy for details.